tenka491/moto_reader_api/README.md

 npm start
 ```

-You can either go to `http://localhost:8094` or your local IP + `:8093`
+You can either go to `http://localhost:8093` or your local IP + `:8093`

 ## Tech Stack
 - Heroku
+- Express
+- Node JS

+## Pre-Alpha TODO: List

+- Add Article Img
+- Add Site Icon
+- Add unit tests to check if each site returns something, this will help with checking if anything changed.
-- express
+- Add Article Date
+- Add default Sort order (by date)
+---

 ## TODO:

-- Add Article Img
 - Add Description
 - Add Article Author
-- Add Article Date

 - Add Site Name
-- Add Site Icon
 - Add per site counter
 - Add more Sites

 ---

-- Trim Title?
-- Add default Sort order
----
 - Get Article by SiteIds
-- Add unit tests to check if each site returns something, this will help with checking if anything changed.

 ---

 - Prep for deployment to Heroku
 - add API to RapidAPI.com for a little money